 Applicants would know immediately if they passed or failed.
 A notice of each test taken will be automatically sent to the ArCH Certified Residential Architect Committee member responsible for reviewing test scores.
 This information will be entered into ArCH’s CRA computer records.
 If the grade was a “Pass”, then an automatically generated online certificate will be issued to the successful candidate, for their printing at their end.

-END ArCH CERTIFIED RESIDENTIAL ARCHITECT focus team system (CRAft)
+END ArCH CERTIFIED RESIDENTIAL ARCHITECT focus team system (CRAfts)